yuxuanneo/action-recognition/README.md

     - Conversely, YOLOv3 only uses a single convolutional network to simultaneously predict the bounding boxes and class probabilities of the boxes.
     - Hence, for our use case, where FPS is deemed to be important, I have prioritised inference speed ahead of mAP, and have chosen the YOLOv3 framework as the human detector framework.
 - YOLOv3 [MobileNetV2](https://arxiv.org/abs/1704.04861) vs YOLOv3 DarkNet-53
-    - The choice of backbone in object detection models are also important.
+    - The choice of backbone in object detection models is also important.
 Due to the small and lightweight nature of Mobilenet, when tested on the SSD 300 and Faster R-CNN frameworks, it has been found to achieve comparable mAP at a fraction of the computational complexity and model size.
-    - Hence, the inference speed of YOLOv3 can be further sped up with the swapping of the backbone to MobileNetV2.
-This observation has also been **emphirically tested for my particular implementation- the FPS was found to be better for the mobilenet backbone relative to the darknet backbone.**
+    - Hence, the inference speed of YOLOv3 can be further sped up with the swapping of the backbone to MobileNetV2. **I have also emphirically tested this observation in the context of our Action Recognition model- the FPS was found to be better for the mobilenet backbone relative to the darknet backbone.**

 # 4. Setting Up of Virtual Environment
 ```